 When I am caught in two different situations, I always choose the difficult one and it really sucks.
 “Two, Trisha!
 You have two freaking choices and you always choose the hard one!
 Why?!
 Why!
 Why!”

 Don’t get me wrong – please, by all means, you have all the right to feel comfortable.
 Let me put it in an easier saying: for example, you are about to go to a restaurant in Bolivia where you have to pass by an alley.
 Not dark but maybe a bit of green stinky dumpsters hanging around.
-What is the difference of this when you are in Paris with the exact same environment?
+What is the difference between this when you are in Paris with the exact same environment?

 Our mind often plays tricks on us.
 If a hotel is more expensive than the other, then it’s better.
 If there’s a free Wifi sign outside the window, then this place serves better food than the other.
-You know, all these stuff that forces us to look at things based on aesthetics and notions because that’s how we were raised.
+You know, all this stuff that forces us to look at things based on aesthetics and notions because that’s how we were raised.

-Get in touch with your country’s consulate or embassy
+#6: Get in touch with your country’s consulate or embassy

 In the event that you don’t have a BFF to tell your plans and whereabouts to, you can always come to the friends of your nation and the world – the consulate of your country in a country you are traveling to.

-When I traveled Northern Africa and Western Sahara, there were so many red alerts on travel warnings but I ain’t going to rot in my hotel room if I know it’s okay to go.
+When I traveled to Northern Africa and Western Sahara, there were so many red alerts on travel warnings but I ain’t going to rot in my hotel room if I know it’s okay to go.
 I always send an email to the Philippine Consulate of any country I am in and I wasn’t really sure if I was making sense.

 Below is the letter I always send to the consulate whenever I am in doubt regarding safety in my travels as a solo female traveler.